Newtowne Neck State Park

-Newtowne Neck State Park is a public recreation area located 4 mi southwest of Leonardtown in St. Mary's County, Maryland.
-The state park sits on a peninsula that is surrounded by Breton Bay, St. Clements Bay, and the Potomac River.
+Newtowne Neck State Park is a Maryland state park located 4 mi southwest of Leonardtown in St. Mary's County, Maryland.
+The park sits on a peninsula that is surrounded by Breton Bay, St. Clements Bay, and the Potomac River.
 It is managed by the Maryland Department of Natural Resources.

 History

 The park was part of the state's purchase of former Jesuit holdings in Southern Maryland in 2009.
 The discovery of military ordnance on the site forced the park to close in 2012.
 It reopened to the public in 2014.

 Activities and amenities

 The state park offers 7 mi of undeveloped shoreline, fishing, hunting, unimproved hiking and biking trails, and kayaking.